ina-foss/twembeddings/README.md

 This repo aims at letting researchers reproduce our Twitter event detection results on 2 datasets: the [Event2012 dataset](https://cs.adelaide.edu.au/~wei/sublinks/papers/2.1.2013CIKM.Building%20a%20Large-scale%20Corpus%20for%20Evaluating%20Event.pdf)
-(English) and the Event2018 dataset (French).
+(tweets in English) and the Event2018 dataset (tweets in French, a full description of this dataset has been submitted to LREC 2020).
-Since some tweets may have probably been erased since we collected the datasets, we cannot ensure 100% identical results, but we are confident that the comparative performance of the models will remain unchanged.
+Since some tweets have probably erased since we collected the datasets, we cannot ensure 100% identical results, but we are confident that the comparative performance of the models will remain unchanged.

  Details of the implemented approaches can be found in our publication: